Costs and benefits of authentication advice: Benefits: Results

-Now we look at the benefits identified in Tables~\ref{tab:user_ben} and Table~\ref{tab:org_ben}.
-Observe that overall, the advice does seem to decrease the chance of compromise.
-This should be unsurprising as this is, after all, the aim of authentication policies.
+Observe that overall, the advice does seem to decrease the chance of compromise (most arrows point down, indicating a decrease in the chance of compromise).
+This should be unsurprising as this is after all, the aim of authentication advice.
 However, there are some areas where there are increases in the chance of attacks.
 Eight advice statements have major negative benefits and six pieces of advice have minor negative benefits.
 That is, in some areas, these pieces of advice can increase the probability of compromise.
 The remaining 65 advice statements all show improvements for security.